First Lady of Albania

-First Lady of Albania (Zonja e Parë) is the unofficial title of the wife or designee of the sitting President of Albania.
-The curresnt First Lady is Armanda Ymeri, wife of President Bajram Begaj, who has held the role since July 2022.
+The first lady of Albania (Zonja e Parë) is the unofficial title of the wife or designee of the sitting President of Albania.
+The current first lady is Armanda Ymeri, wife of President Bajram Begaj, who has held the role since July 2022.

 Role of the first lady

 The first lady is not an elected position, carries no official duties, and brings no salary.
 Nonetheless, she participates in humanitarian and charitable work in conjunction with the office of the presidency.
 Albanian first ladies have taken an active role in campaigning for the president with whom they are associated.
 She accompanies the President in state and official protocol visits abroad.